Cyfrin/moccasin/docs/source/installing-moccasin.rst

     You may need to restart your terminal after installing `pipx`.

-To install gaboon then with `pipx`:
+To install moccasin then with `pipx`:

 .. code-block:: bash

-    pipx install gaboon
+    pipx install moccasin

-Once installed, you can run the following command to verify that Gaboon is installed:
+Once installed, you can run the following command to verify that Moccasin is installed:

 .. code-block:: bash

-    gab --version
+    mox --version

 And see an output like:

 .. code-block:: bash

-    Gaboon CLI v0.1.0
+    Moccasin CLI v0.1.0

 Installation with pip
 ---------------------